jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 - Intersection of talent + technology = digital dexterity
 	- See the [Council of Australian University Librarians (CAUL) Digital Dexterity Framework](https://www.caul.edu.au/digital-dexterity-framework)
 - Currently accelerating our work to meet the growing and changing needs related to digital research and open scholarship.
-- @CarnegieMellon: Investment in people is critical
+- At CMU: Investment in people is critical
 	- Give each employee $2,500 PD fund to support conference/webinar/membership
 	- This year, set aside a separate fund for anyone who is seeking training in AI
 	- Professional development coordinator -- shares training opportunities weekly